Emerging Leaders for Liberation is a program for young adults looking to deepen their social justice and leadership skills.

 How many people will be selected?

-We hope to have 30 individuals in our cohort.
+We aim to have 30 individuals in the cohort.

 Do I need to be a Quaker to participate in the program?